hkatomed/Oguro2025/README.md

 For the analysis of degenerated GUCG motifs, commands in 20240918_GUCG_degenerated_1.R were executed.
 To analyze the motif hits per gene basis, commands in CDSlen_scripts were executed.
 For motif distribution analysis, commands in motifDistribution_scripts were executed.
+For read length analysis, length_start_top50.pl, made by Yuanhui, was used.